fastify/fastify-bearer-auth/Readme.md

 by the plugin while others are not.
 See the [Fastify](https://fastify.dev/docs/latest) documentation and examples for more details.

-When registering the plugin you must specify a configuration object:
+When registering the plugin a configuration object must be specified:

 * `keys`: A `Set` or array with valid keys of type `string` (required)
 * `function errorResponse (err) {}`: Method must synchronously return the content body to be